Neck Pain Physiotherapy

-The soft tissue in the neck has a good blood supply so in most cases, neck pain relief from minor injuries to the ligaments and tendons in the neck will heal quite quickly, usually within a few days or weeks.
+The soft tissue in the neck has a good blood supply so in most cases, minor injuries to the ligaments and tendons in the neck will heal quite quickly, usually providing relief from the neck pain within a few days or weeks.
 Non-surgical care, such as ice and/or heat, as well as physiotherapy, may reduce the recovery time and alleviate pain during the healing process.

 - Sharp stabbing pain in one spot

 - Stiffness and tightness that restricts head movement